-Panel (a) in Figure 2 shows that the adoption rate is procyclical across all producers, consistent with the procyclical aggregate rate of adoption shown in Figure 1.
-Moreover, the adoption rate is more procyclical for producers with fewer suppliers compared to those with more suppliers, as evinced by the downward-sloping fitted line (blue).
+those with more suppliers, as evinced by the downward-sloping fitted line (blue).
 Similarly, panel (b) in the figure shows that the termination rate is also more procyclical for producers with fewer suppliers than for those with more suppliers, as manifested by the downward-sloping fitted line (blue).
 However, the termination rate is procyclical only for producers with fewer suppliers that are likely to terminate existing suppliers during economic expansions but retain them during downturns.
-In contrast, the termination rate is countercyclical for producers with more suppliers that retain existing suppliers during economic expansions but terminate them during economic downturns.
+In contrast, the termination rate is countercyclical for producers with more suppliers that retain existing suppliers during economic expansions but retain them during economic expansions but terminate them during economic downturns.
 Interestingly, panel (b) also shows that the shares of producers with procyclical and countercyclical termination rates are roughly equal, resulting in an overall acyclical rate of termination.
-This result is consistent with the acyclical rate of termination at the aggregate level as documented in Figure 1 of Fact 1.
+This result is consistent with the acyclical rate of termination at the aggregate level as documented in Fig. 1 of Fact 1.

-For comparison, Figure 3 shows in panels (a) and (b) the scatter plots of the employment of establishments (x-axis) against the cyclicality of the job creation and destruction rates in the labor market (y-axis) for establishments with different numbers of employees.5 Panel (a) in Figure 3 shows that the cyclicality of job creation closely mirrors the cyclicality of supplier adoption in panel (a) of Figure 2: establishments uniformly entail procyclical job creation (with small establishments displaying more pronounced procyclicality than big ones).
+For comparison, Fig. 3 shows in panels (a) and (b) the scatter plots of the employment of establishments (x-axis) against the cyclicality of the job creation and destruction rates in the labor market (y-axis) for establishments with different numbers of employees.5 Panel (a) in Fig. 3 shows that the cyclicality of job creation closely mirrors the cyclicality of supplier adoption in panel (a) of Fig. 2: establishments uniformly entail procyclical job creation (with small establishments displaying more pronounced procyclicality than big ones).